 As the adage goes, prevention is better than cure.
 Control measures effectively prevent workplace accidents or illnesses by reducing risks associated with hazardous materials and processes.

-Cost effectiveness is an important factor when implementing control measures, as it ensures that the benefits of risk reduction outweigh the cost of implementation.
+Cost effectiveness is an important factor when assessing and implementing control measures, as it ensures that the benefits of risk reduction outweigh the cost of implementation.

 However, the effectiveness of these measures depends on various factors, such as management commitment and employee participation in complying with safety protocols.
 While chemical and biological hazards require different approaches to controlling them